 Serve focuses on managers that execute niche strategies within the lower middle-market including funds focused on a specific sector and/or geography, spin-out managers, managers with a unique operational approach, etc. In addition, Serve has a preference for managers who provide co-investment opportunities on advantaged economic terms to help further enhance returns for investors.

-During his time at UTIMCO, Scott committed to 20 lower middle-market funds and has deep relationships with many access-constrained managers in the space.
-Since founding Serve, Scott has continued to be an active investor in niche lower middle-market funds and expects to grow the firm's activities in this area over time.
+During their careers, the Serve team has committed to numerous lower middle-market funds and has deep relationships with many access-constrained managers in the space.
+Serve expects to increase its activities in this area over time.